 A question for the ages… I’ll answer as honestly as any fiction writer is able…

 I’ve been obsessed with the written word since I was three years old.
 I’ve done a lot of writing, sure.
-I’ve written millions of words in my lifetime.
+I’ve written both fiction and nonfiction.
+I’ve written suspense, historical, romance, mystery, weird, erotica… I’ve written millions of words in my lifetime.
 I’ve only written under pen names so far.

-But mostly I’ve read.
+But even more than I’ve written, I’ve read.
+I am truly in love with books.
 I’ve read everything I could get my hands on.
-Everything from Tolstoy to L. Ron Hubbard to Little House on the Prairie to science fiction and cyberpunk, historical fiction and thrillers.
+Everything from Tolstoy to L. Ron Hubbard to Little House on the Prairie to Zane Gray to cyberpunk, historical fiction to technothrillers.
 I read how-to books and philosophy books and I’ve even tried a few times to read books on theoretical physics and cyphers.

-I had a lot of non-writing jobs – insurance sales, Taco Bell cashier, pharmacy technician, Mary Kay lady, microchip fabrication, medical records and nurse’s aide to name a few.
+I’ve had a lot of non-writing jobs – insurance sales, Taco Bell cashier, pharmacy technician, Mary Kay lady, microchip fabrication, medical records, and nurse’s aide to name a few.
 I got a crazy bug a few years ago and started a catering business.
 It was really fun but also really exhausting.
 In 2014 I gave it up to write full-time and haven’t looked back.

 I went to college twice.
 Neither experience led to a career, but now I’m pretty good at writing papers on obscure historical topics such as the Battle of Hastings and the plight of woman in eighteenth century China (BA in History, Arizona State University).
 In theory I can also create fluorescent bacteria on agar and distinguish nematodes from trematodes (BS in Biological Sciences, the aforementioned ASU).